Ida Nettleship: Biography

 The family moved to London in 1903, where John co-founded Chelsea Art School with William Orpen.
-Their second son Caspar John was born in London in March 1903; he became an officer in the Royal Navy, eventually rising to post of First Sea Lord.
+Their second son Caspar John was born in London on 22 March 1903; he became an officer in the Royal Navy, eventually rising to the post of First Sea Lord.

 Later in 1903, Nettleship's life with John was complicated when Dorelia McNeill became John's model and mistress.
 From 1903 to 1907, the three lived together in a ménage à trois, first at Matching Green in Essex and from 1905 in Paris.
 Nettleship had three further sons with John in quick succession: Robin (born 1904 in Essex), who became a linguist; Edwin (born 1905 in Paris), who became a boxer and watercolourist; and Henry (born 1907 in Paris), who became a religious philosopher.
 During this period, Dorelia also had children with John, in 1905 and 1906.

 Given John's limited income and the growing family, Nettleship eventually gave up painting to take care of the children and the housework.
 Although she found this wearisome and considered leaving John, she did not live long enough to do so.
-She died of puerperal fever in Paris in 1907 after the birth of her fifth son, Henry.
+She died of puerperal fever in Paris in 1907 after the birth of her fifth son, Henry John (1907–1935).
 Her mother arranged her cremation at the Père Lachaise Cemetery and took her ashes and three eldest children back to London with her.

 John remained with Dorelia after Nettleship's death, and they brought up Nettleship's children.
 Despite the fact that Nettleship was John's wife, housekeeper, and the mother of five of his children, there is not a single mention of Nettleship in Chiaroscuro, John's 1952 memoir.

 The Good Bohemian, an edition of Nettleship's letters, was published in 2017; it was edited by John's granddaughter Rebecca John and John's biographer Michael Holroyd.